mirzafahad/mirzafahad.github.io/_posts/2020-07-13-audio-visualizer.md

 But I had very specific requirements:
 - I wanted to play music from my desktop, not from my phone, and not streaming anything wirelessly.
-- I wanted LEDs to react to different audio spectrum amplitude i.e. treble, middle, base, etc.
+- I wanted LEDs to react to different spectrums of audio signals i.e. treble, middle, base, etc.
 - I wanted to generate my custom animations.

 Some off-the-shelf products had __audio mode__.
 But they came only in two flavors.
 Either you play music on your phone or it will use an on-board microphone to react to "__any__" sound.